isuru9625/Resume_Where_You_Pause/README.md

 Implemented Features

 In the project , we set out three main deliverables.
-That was to hand-off, A Youtube Video
+That was to hand-off, A Youtube Video or
-A pdf file
+A pdf file or
-A website (link)
+A website (link) from one android device to an another.
 We were able to implement all three of these delivarables.

 apk - [APK-Resume](https://drive.google.com/drive/folders/1v027j7EjH1gT2St3rZ2nE5RbRzFJ08TB?usp=sharing)